ryansheehy0/Cheat_Sheets/C++/cpp.md

 }
 ```

-- Polymorphism - Same name, but a different shape/meaning.
+- Polymorphism - Same name, but a different meaning.
+Using a derived classes as base classes, but overriding different methods.
 	- Compile time polymorphism
 		- Function overloading
 	- Runtime polymorphism